Jiganesh/ProgrammingConcepts/README.md

+## Running a restaurant is harder than System Design

 **Horizontal Scaling** - Adding new machines to cope with computational demands
 - Example : A Diner is always crowded, to satisfy customer demand they open different Diner Franchise to serve.